 Remove the video from the media panel.

-Applicants must submit all materials by the following deadlines:
+Applicants must submit all materials by the January 15 deadline

-Applicants who submit a pre-recorded video audition can expect to have an interview with faculty panel.
-Interviews for early action will take place virtually based on submission of the audition request form at the faculty’s availability.
-These are brief but valuable two-way conversations to learn about each applicant and their goals, but also as a place to ask questions and to learn more about the music major experience.
+Applicants who submit a pre-recorded video audition can expect to have a chance to meet with studio faculty.
+Interviews will take place via Zoom based on the faculty panel's availability.
+Interviews are brief and intended as a mutually valuable two-way conversation.
+We have the chance to learn about each applicant and their goals, but also as a place for students to ask questions and to learn more about the music major experience.

 Students interested in music as a non-major music should visit information for non-majors.